 Four Towers Complex

-This district has a contrasting architecture depending of its neighborhoods.
-It goes from a large number of skyscrapers and modernist building to family housing with different heights and a clear architectural style of Madrid rationalism.
+It goes from a large number of skyscrapers and modernist buildings to family housing with different heights and a clear architectural style of Madrid rationalism.

-Then Prosperidad neighborhood is noteworthy, since it is characterized by constructions of typical internal patios from the 17th and 19th centuries, the “corralas”, which contrast with buildings of modern architecture such as the big White Towers.
+The Prosperidad neighborhood is noteworthy since it is characterized by the construction of typical internal patios from the 17th and 19th centuries, the “corralas,” which contrast with buildings of modern architecture such as the big White Towers.

 Chamartín district has one the most useful railway stations in Madrid and one of the busiest in Spain, called Madrid-Chamartín.